-Join Maxim Jago for an in-depth discussion in this video The Media Browser, part of Audition CS6: New Features Workshop.
+Join Maxim Jago for an in-depth discussion in this video The Media Browser, part of Audition CS6 New Features.

 Importing files into Adobe Audition is, of course, very straightforward.
 You can double-click here in the Files panel.
 Or you can right-click and choose Import.
 And you can even click on these buttons up here.
 One of which will just open the file, and bring it into display.
 And the other will import the file without opening it.
 So it won't interfere with your current work (INAUDIBLE) It won't open up the file in the editor.
 But there is another way.
 So here, if I double-click, I can browse my hard drive.
 And maybe, if I pick a track, click Open.